 - Ensure all those licensed complete annual training as required by the REA.

-- Provide adequate supervision for agents who work remotely.
+- Provide adequate supervision for real estate agents who work remotely.

 - Have policies and processes in place so all agents comply with the REA Act 2008 and the Code of Conduct.

-- Ensure that all agents have sound knowledge of legislation relevant to real estate agency work.
+- Ensure that all real estate agents have sound knowledge of legislation relevant to real estate agency work.

-- Oversee that all their agents keep their licences current with the REA.
+- Oversee that all their real estate agents keep their licences current with the REA.

 With over 15,000 licensed real estate professionals throughout New Zealand, law, policies, systems, rules and regulations have to be managed by the company principals and managers.
 This takes ongoing investment in training and supervision of their agents - quite a task with numbers like this.